the Power of Idea Validation: From Concepts to Unicorns

 17. SimilarWeb

-Get discoveries into competitor traffic with SimilarWeb.
+Get insights into competitor traffic with SimilarWeb.
 Like watching your neighbor’s housewarming from across the street, you’ll know who’s visiting and why.

 18. MVP Testing with Prototyping Tools